Pearls of Africa Special Needs Centres

 The Current Position

-Patti Squire, a Director of the Foundation, and an Occupational Therapist, from England, has headed the project since she moved to Uganda in January 1991 and it operated as a school within the grounds of Mengo Hospital Kampala.
+Patti Squire, a Director of the Foundation, and a Special Needs Teacher, from England, has headed the project since she joined the project within the grounds of Mengo Hospital, Kampala in 1996.

 Thirty five children attend Kanyanya where there are nine staff and twenty five are at Seguku where there are seven staff.
 Parents pay school fees except for children, currently fifteen at Kanyana, who are sponsored by UK Aid.